ayush51/tutorial/tutorial.md

 ![The integration page](https://raw.github.com/surfly/tutorial/master/screens/snippet_initial_screen.png)

 In the 'domain names' section on the integration page, you need to specify the domains on which you want to show the Surfly button.
-This is easily set up, if your website is hosted on "https://example.com", simply add "example.com" to the domain name list.
+For instance, if your website is hosted on "https://example.com", simply add "example.com" to the domain name list.

 Finally, copy the code snippet and add it to the source code of your website.